typescord/famfor/README.md

 If the `type` is present, it will always be put (even if the `filename` is not present).

-You can send queries via HTTP clients that support headers setting `stream.Readable` stream as body.
+You can send queries via HTTP clients that support setting `stream.Readable` stream as body.

 Let's take a look at a minimal example with [Got](https://github.com/sindresorhus/got) :